-NIK MUSTAPHA BIN MUHAMAD Executive Deputy Chairman
+NIK MUSTAPHA BIN MUHAMAD

+Executive Deputy Chairman

-Encik Nik Mustapha Bin Muhamad, Malaysian, male, aged 72, was appointed to the Board on 2 July 2001 as an Independent Non-Executive Director of the Company, redesignated as Chairman and Director of the Company on 30 April 2009 and subsequently, redesignated as an Executive Deputy Chairman on 28 February 2014.
+Encik Nik Mustapha Bin Muhamad, Malaysian, male, aged 73, was appointed to the Board on 2 July 2001 as an Independent Non-Executive Director of the Company.
+His position was redesignated as Chairman on 30 April 2009 and subsequently redesignated as an Executive Deputy Chairman on 28 February 2014.